-“Start them young” they always say, but can you start preventing myopia right after your baby’s birth?
+“Start them young” they always say, but can you prevent myopia from birth?

 Keeping your baby clean and comfortable is always important and if you want to protect their eyes, keeping their eyes clean is extra important.
 When your baby’s eyes do get dirty, dip a small cotton pad into cooled boiled water and gently wipe the damp pad across each eye.
 For extra precaution, use separate cotton pads for each eye.
 Begin wiping from the inside of the eye to the outside corner.
 And remember, do not clean the underside or inside of your baby’s eyelids to prevent any accidental eye damage.